Public Transport in Lisbon

 Tram (Elétrico)

-The iconic yellow trams operate on five lines, with historic Tram 28 being the most famous tourist route through Alfama, Graça, and Baixa.
-Modern trams serve the waterfront.
+The iconic yellow trams operate on five lines, with historic Tram 28 being the most famous tourist route.
+Modern trams (15E) serve the waterfront to Belém.

 Bus (Carris)

-An extensive network of red buses covers all city areas, including night buses (207 routes total).
-Key routes include 758 (Alfama to Belém) and 735 (circular route).
+An extensive network of yellow buses covers all city areas.
+Key routes include 758 (Cais do Sodré to Portas do Sol) and 737 (Castelo).

 Funiculars & Elevators

 Three historic funiculars (Gloria, Bica, Lavra) and Santa Justa elevator help navigate Lisbon’s hills.
-Part of the transport network but popular tourist attractions.
+They are part of the transport network but are popular tourist attractions.

 Urban Trains (CP)